TanjodhHayer/Predicting-Diabetes/README.md

     If the file exists, the code skips preprocessing and directly loads the cleaned, balanced, and scaled dataset.
     If the file does not exist, the preprocessing pipeline runs on the original dataset to regenerate and save the processed version.

+ Note: we do have some warnings that come up during the running process that can be ignored as it does not impact or hinder the work being done.

 ### Class Distribution Before SMOTE
 ![Class Distribution Before SMOTE](/Diabetes_Class_Distribution_Before_SMOTE.png "Class Distribution Before SMOTE")